nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 > the row of the metadata dataframe (see **Data** section) to start ingesting from, with the first row at index `0`. `start_index` is taken from the first command line argument, or defaults to `0`.

 **`batch_size`**: `int`
 > the number of webpages or PDFs to get embeddings for and ingest at a time.
 Note that if `batch_size` is too high then you will get error messages back from OpenAI (see **Known issues**).
 Users are encouraged to experiment with `batch_size`.
 PDFs can be large and slow to scrape, so a very low batch_size (<5) is recommended if `pdf_mode` is `True`.
 A `batch_size` of 50 for webpages and 1 for PDFs was used when the DB was originally set up.
 Batch sizes > 100 for webpages seemed to cause problems.
+(Note that this in document when the word 'batch' is used this is not with reference to OpenAI's Batch API, which is not used.)

 *Settings relevant to `web_search` mode*